elk-audio/elkcpp/README.md

 ```

 The default path where the proto file is installed is used when not specified `/usr/share/sushi/sushi_rpc.proto`.
-A custom proto file can be set with the provided cmake flag "PROTO_FILE_PATH".
+A custom proto file can be set with the provided cmake flag `PROTO_FILE_PATH`.
+Printing errors to std::cout can be enabled by setting the `PRINT_ERRORS_TO_CONSOLE` option.

 ### Include in CMake-base Projects ###